-11.13 Traffic Control
+Traffic Control

-11.13.1 Any "Traffic Control Plan" utilised for engineering works required by this consent must be prepared by a person who holds a current Roads and Maritime Services (RMS) Work Zone Traffic Management Plan accreditation and photo card for all works that are carried out in or adjacent to a public road.
-This Plan must satisfy all the requirements of AS 1742.3 - 2009.

-11.13.2 Traffic control devices/facilities (i.e. barricades, signs, lights, etc.) required by the certified Traffic Control Plan must be setup, installed, monitored and maintained and by a person who holds a current Roads and Maritime Services (RMS) accreditation and photo card to implement Traffic Control Plans.
+5.21 Traffic control devices/facilities (i.e. barricades, signs, lights, etc.) required by the certified Traffic Control Plan must be setup, installed, monitored and maintained and by a person who holds a current Transport for NSW (Roads and Maritime) accreditation and photo card to implement Traffic Control Plans.